Jim-Shaddix/Lab-Work/Analysis/README.md

 # Analysis: #
-The files in this directory are used to develop peak analysis algorithems.
+The files in this directory are used to develop peak analysis algorithms.

 ## Directories ##